Ever wondered what on-page SEO Techniques actually work and what ones don’t?

 So true or false do short URLs rank better in Google?
 A recent study of on-page SEO factors shows that on average short URLs with about 17 or so characters ranked visually better than longer ones.
 So there is some precedent to utilizing shorter URLs.

 Does this mean you should go an change all of your long URLs to shorter ones?
 Probably not.
 Even though there is a slight correlation between better rankings and shorter URLS is not likely significant enough to go through and update all of your websites URLs.
-Just know that going forward shorter URLs are better than longer as it relates to ranking your page.
+Just know that going forward shorter URLs are better than longer as it relates to ranking in Google.

 Use your primary keyword in your URL.